-Digital technologies are a key enabler in delivering effective and timely humanitarian aid; they allow aid organisations to improve collaboration and communication and make the emergency response targeted to the needs of the beneficiaries.
+Digital technologies are a key enabler in delivering effective and timely humanitarian aid.
+They allow aid organisations to improve collaboration and communication, deliver aid more efficiently, and make the emergency response targeted to the needs of the beneficiaries.

 Cash-based assistance has been an entry point for digitalisation in the humanitarian sphere.
-Cash can now be delivered securely, often on the basis of biometric data and through a range of systems such as financial service providers and mobile phones, thus ensuring that humanitarian aid directly reaches people in need in a timely manner.
+Cash can now be delivered securely, often based on biometric data and through a range of systems such as financial service providers and mobile phones.
+This ensures that humanitarian aid directly reaches people in need in a timely manner.

-The European Commission's Emergency Management Service Copernicus provides all actors participants involved in the management of natural and man-made disasters, emergency situations and humanitarian crises with timely and accurate geospatial information derived from satellite imagery and open data sources.
+The European Union's Emergency Management Service Copernicus provides all actors involved in the management of natural hazards and human-made disasters, emergencies and humanitarian crises with timely and accurate geospatial information derived from satellite imagery and open data sources.

-At the same time, the European Commission recognises that the use of digital technologies in humanitarian operations should be people-centred and rooted in the humanitarian principles of humanity, neutrality, impartiality, and independence.
+At the same time, the European Union recognises that digital technologies give rise to a number of ethical challenges.
+Ultimately, the use of digital technologies in humanitarian operations should be people-centred and rooted in the humanitarian principles of humanity, neutrality, impartiality, and independence.

-The European Commission's priorities linked to the adoption of digital technologies for humanitarian assistance are the following:
+EU priorities linked to the adoption of digital technologies for humanitarian assistance include: